 Ashford CHAMPion Award

-Student Community Standards and Student Development and Engagement want to recognize Ashford University students who uphold the values of integrity, fairness, respect, responsibility, and community.
-The Ashford CHAMPion Award will be presented to the student or students who best exhibit Ashford University’s high community standards.
-This quarter’s award goes to Machele Ruiz.
+Ashford University students who uphold the values of integrity, fairness, respect, responsibility, and community are presented with the Ashford CHAMPion Award.
+This quarter’s award goes to Renee Shores.

 Nominate the next Ashford CHAMPion!
 Do you know a student or alum who: